IDE Hard Disk experiments.

 Background

-The main reason for me to learn about IDE disk is that I want to be able to save large quantity of data.
+The main reason for me to learn about IDE disk is that I want to be able to save large quantity

 What can store much data info with high speed?